anavinahar/architecture-center/docs/microservices/logging-monitoring.md

 For application logs, consider using **Fluentd** and **Elasticsearch**.
 Fluentd is an open source data collector, and Elasticsearch is a document database that is highly optimized to act as a search engine.
 In this approach, each service sends logs to `stdout` and `stderr`, and Kubernetes writes these streams to the local file system.
 Fluentd collects the logs, optionally enriches them with additional metadata from Kubernetes, and sends the logs to Elasticsearch.
 Use Kibana, Grafana, or a similar tool to create a dashboard for Elasticsearch.
 Fluentd runs as a daemonset in the cluster, which ensures that one Fluentd pod is assigned to each node.
 You can configure Fluentd to collect kubelet logs as well as container logs.

-One advantage of this approach is that services do not require any additional library dependencies.
+One advantage of using Fluentd with Elasticsearch for logs is that services do not require any additional library dependencies.
 Each service just writes to `stdout` and `stderr`, and Fluentd handles exporting the logs into Elasticsearch.
 (It's still a good practice to use some kind of logging library or abstraction, to keep your code clean and modularized.)
 Also, the teams writing services don't need to understand how to configure the logging infrastructure.
 One challenge is to configure the Elasticsearch cluster for a production deployment, so that is scales to handle your traffic.
 You will also need to implement log rotation.

 <!-- links -->